 Grapes are a great snack.
-Just when you think you have enough in your refrigerator to eat during the week between meals, you discover those delicious berries that are soft, discoloured, mouldy, and discoloured.
+Just when you think you have enough in your refrigerator to eat during the week between meals, you discover those delicious berries that are soft, discoloured and moldy.

 If you have just been gifted one of our beautiful fruit baskets and are concerned about how long the fresh grapes will last - this article will guide you through every possible scenario.

 How long will grapes last?
 Grapes kept at room temperature will last for up to five days.
 It is recommended to keep grapes in the refrigerator for maximum freshness and shelf-life.
 Grapes that are stored in the refrigerator can be kept for up to 14 days.